pwein2b/TuringMachine/README.md

 ```
 tm.step(&tape);
 ```
 This will show the tape, the head and the state of the machine in the terminal everytime the machine moves.
-You show the next step by hitting enter.
+You get the next step by hitting enter.
 If you would like to run the machine automatically, use
 ```
 tm.run(&tape);
 ```
+Both methods will return a bool (or nothing, I can not solve the halting problem), showing wether a final state has been reached or not.
+This can be used to accept a formal language.

 You can find a complete example in main.cpp.